Chase-42/RecipeApp/README.md

 -  Create a new branch: git checkout -b `<firstName-lastName>`.
 -  Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 -  Push commits: git push origin `<firstName-lastName>`.
-Server runs on http://localhost:5000 and client on http://localhost:3000.